jamesturk/filesystem-lab/README.md

 - Jupiter had three new moons confirmed in 2023, so update Jupiter to have 95 moons instead of 92.
 - There is no `venus.txt`.
 Venus has no moons.
 Add a new file for Venus, with "moons: 0".

+### Credits

+All ASCII art used is in the public domain, taken from asciiart.eu w/ attribution intact.